vic/gleam-nix/README.md

   requires the `allow-import-from-derivation` nix option to be enabled.

-  This flake enables this option as part of `flake.nix` and will be activated only if you are a trusted-user on your nix installation.
+  This flake enables this option as part of `flake.nix` and will be activated if you are listed as trusted-user in your `nix.conf` or provide `--accept-flake-config` explicitly.

 [devshell]: https://numtide.github.io/devshell
 [direnv]: https://direnv.net